NikolausDemmel/rootba/README.md

 - `ROOTBA_ENABLE_TESTING`: Build unit tests.
 Default: `ON`
 - `ROOTBA_INSTANTIATIONS_DOUBLE`: Instantiate templates with `Scalar =
   double`.
-If disabled, running with config option `use_double = true` will cause a runtime error, the Ceres solver will not be available, nor will the executables `bal`, `bal_gui`, `bal_ceres` be available.
+If disabled, running with config option `use_double = true` will cause a runtime error.
 But, disabling it may reduce compile times and memory consumption during compilation significantly.
 While developing, we recommend leaving only one of `ROOTBA_INSTANTIONS_DOUBLE` or `ROOTBA_INSTANTIATIONS_FLOAT` enabled, not both.
 Default: `ON`
 - `ROOTBA_INSTANTIATIONS_FLOAT`: Instantiate templates with `Scalar =
   float`.
 If disabled, running with config option `use_double = false` will cause a runtime error.
 But, disabling it may reduce compile